warrior-cultures-and-training

 Polynesian warrior tattoos draw on a limited but deeply symbolic vocabulary of shapes and figures.
 While each island group has its own variations, many motifs recur across the region.
 Below are key elements and their meanings:

 - Turtle shell (honu) – Longevity, endurance, and protection.
-The turtle is a sacred creature in many Polynesian cultures.
+The turtle is a sacred creature in many Polynesian cultures, representing the navigator’s connection to the sea and the endurance needed for long voyages.

 - Lizard / gecko (moko) – Good luck, communication with gods, and adaptability.
-In Māori tradition, the lizard is associated with the god of the underworld.
+In Māori tradition, the lizard is associated with the god of the underworld and is believed to bring messages from ancestors.

 Ceremonial Significance and the Role of the Tufuga